google/rune/doc/rune4python.md

 	listCopy = list  // Copies the array assert(listCopy == list)  // True because Rune does deep list comparison. a1 = Foo("test)  // Create a Foo object
 	a2 = a1  // Does not copy the Foo object in a1.
-Copies the reference insetead.
+Copies the reference instead.
 	assert(a1 == a2)  // True because the references are equal
 	t1 = (1, "two")
 	t2 = t1  // Makes a copy of the tuple in t1